 You can look at combinations of indicators and countries or multiple countries by adding additional items in the search box.
 However, you can only display one indicator at a time.
 To start over, click the home icon to the right of the search box.

 Data pages allow the option to download all displayed data in bulk.
-Country pages provide all data for all years for a single country; topic pages provide each indicator for that topic for all countries and years, and indicator pages provide data for all countries for all years.
+Country pages provide all data for all years for a single country and years, and indicator pages provide data for all countries for all years.
 This is a convenient option if you would like to use data in a desktop application like Excel.
 Look for the “Download” button on any data page; it will either be just to the right or just below the main chart.

 Data displayed on this site are a subset of those available in the World Bank’s DataBank, which contains extensive collections of time series data.
 The DataBank has advanced functions for selecting and slicing the datasets, performing customized queries and data downloads, and creating charts and other visualizations.